This page is for team-managed projects

 What are workflow transitions?

-Transitions connect statuses and help define the flow of work in your project.These pathways define how people move pieces of work through your workflow.
+Transitions connect statuses and help define the flow of work in your project.how people move pieces of work through your workflow.
 For example, if you run a pizza shop, you might have different statuses depending on who’s picking up the pizza.
 Once the pizza is “Ready for pickup”, it can move down the “Send for delivery” transition, putting it in the “On the way” status.
 Or, it can transition down the “Give to customer” transition, showing that the pizza work is done.

-Read more about creating, editing, and deleting transitions in the workflow editor.
+These pathways defineRead more about creating, editing, and deleting transitions in the workflow editor.

 Transitions become pretty powerful when you add rules to them.
 Rules automate repetitive actions when people move work between statuses.
 Read more about adding rules workflow rules.

-View and edit an issue type’s workflow
+View and edit a work type’s workflow

-To view an issue type’s workflow:
+To view a work type’s workflow:

 Select Edit workflow.

-Save changes to an issue type’s workflow
+Save changes to a work type’s workflow

-To save an issue type’s workflow:
+To save a work type’s workflow:

 Select Save.